lemourin/libcloudstorage/README.md

 Optionally, you can build an example program which provides easy graphics user interface for all the features implemented in libcloudstorage.
-You just have to pass --with-examples flag to ./configure.
+You just have to pass --with-examples and --with-curl flag to ./configure.
 Cloud browser also allows playing streams from cloud providers, by default it uses qml player as a multimedia player (--with-qmlplayer).
 You can choose libvlc as a player with --with-vlc or Qt5MultimediaWidgets based player with --with-qtmultimediawidgets.